mysterymarshak/LuckyBlocks/README.md

 <p>

 > [!NOTE]
-> On maps with roof (like Hazardous) barrels will stuck in it.
+> On maps with roof (like Hazardous) barrels may stuck in it.

 </p>